Primal Trek

 Four Divine Creatures

-The Four Divine Creatures, also known as the Four Heraldic Animals and the Four Directional Animals, symbolize the four directions and an associated season as follows: red bird (zhuque 朱雀) south and summer; white tiger (baihu 白虎) west and autumn; blue-green dragon (qinglong龙) east and spring; black tortoise coiled around by a snake also known as the Black Warrior (xuanwu 玄武) north and winter.
+The Four Divine Creatures, also known as the Four Heraldic Animals, Four Directional Animals, and Four Symbols (si xiang 四象), symbolize the four directions and an associated season as follows: Vermillion (Red) Bird (zhuque 朱雀) south and summer; White Tiger (baihu 白虎) west and autumn; Azure Dragon (qinglong龙) east and spring; black tortoise coiled around by a snake known as the Black Tortoise (Black Warrior) (xuanwu 玄武) north and winter.
 (See also entries for "Tortoise" and "Snake" below)

 Four Gentlemen or Four Plants of Virtue